PoliTwit1984/kentrivia/README.md

 2. Create a new game from your dashboard
 3. Add questions manually or import from OpenTDB
 4. Share the game PIN with players
-5. Wait for players to join and be ready
-6. Start the game when all players are ready
+5. Start the game when ready
-7. Control the game flow and monitor progress
+6. Control the game flow and monitor progress
-8. Monitor player connections and game status
+7. Monitor player connections and game status

 ### For Players

 1. Go to the home page
 2. Enter the game PIN and choose a nickname
-3. Wait in the lobby for all players to be ready
-4. Host will start the game when everyone is ready
+3. Join the game at any time - before or during gameplay
-5. Answer questions quickly for more points
+4. Answer questions quickly for more points
-6. Keep your streak going for bonus points
+5. Keep your streak going for bonus points
-7. Check the leaderboard between questions
+6. Check the leaderboard between questions
-8. Monitor your connection status
+7. Monitor your connection status

 ## Project Structure